Disneyland Ticket Discounts

 The Disney Vacation Club (DVC) is a Disney-operated timeshare program with properties at Walt Disney World, Disneyland, Vero Beach, Hilton Head Island and Hawaii.

-- DVC members qualify for $20 off Disneyland Annual Passes.
+- DVC members qualify for $20 off Disneyland Signature and Signature Plus Passes.
 This is good on the first purchase — not on renewals.
 The discount is valid for members of the DVC member’s immediate household only.

 If you are a teacher in the US or Canada, be sure to check with your teachers’ union for possible Disneyland ticket discounts.